-i.
-Method of Disposal and Monitoring
+15.3.1 Method of Disposal and Monitoring

 Gaseous wastes from reactor building are filtered using pre-filters and HEPA filters and discharged after monitoring, through ventilation exhaust stack.
-Whenever the effluent releases as monitored at final discharge points are below the minimum significant level of measurement, the average and total releases for a particular period are arrived by taking measurements in individual streams coming from active areas i.e. monitoring/sampling of individual exhaust streams is resorted.
-The release rate and integrated releases of different radionuclides are monitored and accounted for to demonstrate that the releases are within the authorized limits and are kept ALARA.
+The release rate and integrated releases of different radionuclides are monitored and accounted for to demonstrate that the releases are within the authorized limits, following the ALARA principle.

 The radioactive liquid wastes generated in a NPP are segregated, filtered and conditioned as per procedure and diluted to comply with the discharge limits for aquatic environment.
 The activity is monitored at the point of discharge and accounted on a daily basis.
-If activity is not detected at main discharge point, then samples are taken from the disposal tank (prior to dilution) and analyzed in the laboratory for tritium and gross beta-gamma activity.
-The lab results along with the dilution flow are used to compute the activity discharged.
-In case, no activity is detected in the lab measurement, the Minimum Detectable Limit (MDL) of the counting system is used for arriving at the releases.
 AERB has prescribed limits on annual volume and activity of discharge, daily discharges and activity concentration at the point of discharge from each NPP and are site specific.

-The radioactive solid wastes generated from NPP operation are disposed off in brick lined earthen trenches, RCC vaults or steel lined tile holes, depending on radioactivity content and radiation levels.
-These disposal modes are located in Near Surface Disposal Facility (NSDF) within the exclusion zone of NPP and disposal is carried out as per the guidance given in AERB/NRF/SG/RW-4, 2006.
+The radioactive solid wastes generated from NPP operation after suitable treatment and conditioning are disposed-off in brick lined earthen trenches, RCC vaults or steel lined tile holes, depending on radioactivity content and radiation levels.
+These disposal modules are located in Near Surface Disposal Facility (NSDF) within the exclusion zone of NPP and disposal is carried out as per the guidance given in AERB Safety Guide on 'Near Surface Disposal of Radioactive Solid Waste' (AERB/NRF/SG/RW-4, 2006).